-Muraki believes this was the world’s first experiment of its kind, and the team is now working with the expert researcher to verify the result.
-If this method proves to work, Muraki would join the ranks of the scientists who made great discoveries by accident.
+Muraki believes this was the world’s first experiment of its kind, and the team is now working with an expert researcher to verify the results.
+If this method proves effective, Muraki could join the ranks of scientists who made great discoveries accidentally.

 Of course, happy accidents are only a catalyst for success.

 “I thought if you shock water, molecules become separated and that may make hydrogen more reactive.
-And if that hydrogen bonds with carbon dioxide by taking oxygen from it, then it would create methane.
+If that hydrogen bonds with carbon dioxide by taking oxygen from it, then it would create methane.
 This was the idea that hit me when I saw the aluminum foil,” Muraki said.